Outlaw Country (SiriusXM)

 Outlaw Country is a Sirius XM Radio channel devoted to outlaw country music, along with various related genres including classic honky tonk, alternative country and roots rock.
-It is carried on Sirius XM Radio channel 60 and DISH Network channel 6060.
+It is carried on Sirius XM Radio channel 62 and DISH Network channel 6060.

 Programming

 Launched in May 2004 by Steven Van Zandt, Sirius XM Outlaw Country is "a sanctuary for the freaks, misfits, outcasts, rebels and renegades of country music."
 In 2010, Outlaw Country became the only country music channel to carry the XL label for explicit language.

-Outlaw Country's regular DJs are Mojo Nixon ("The Loon in the Afternoon"); Elizabeth Cook; Dallas Wayne; The Rig Rocker; Meredith and Chris T.
+On June 14, 2024, Jeremy Tepper, who served as Sirius XM Outlaw Country's program manager since its inception, died.